NoliNobdon/TriStage-RAG/README.md

 ## 🆘 Support

 For issues and questions:
-1. Check the troubleshooting section in docs
+1. Check the logs in the logs/ directory
-2. Review test outputs and logs
-3. Open an issue with detailed error information
-4. Include system specs (GPU/RAM) and configuration
+2. Review demo.py output for basic functionality testing
+3. Ensure all dependencies are installed via requirements.txt
+4. Verify Hugging Face token is set in .env if needed
+5. Check GPU/CPU compatibility with your system

 ---